atl-jugheads/atl-jugheads.github.io/index.md

 # Callisto M☾rns

-Callisto M☾rns are local Atlanta conferences orbitting the [Project Jupyter](http://jupyter.org/).
+Callisto M☾rns are local Atlanta conferences orbiting the [Project Jupyter](http://jupyter.org/).
 This event will host 40-50 Jupyter users from nearby the Atlanta Metro Area.
 These events will attract designers, developers, and scientists solving problems in applications that include:

 - Education and training
 - Public health, medicine, and bioinformatics